What should I pack when moving to Columbus?

 - Are healthcare and health insurance expensive in Columbus?

-- What are emergency services like in Columbus?
+- What are the visa & residency requirements in Columbus?

 What should I pack when moving to Columbus?If you live in Columbus, newcomers to Columbus would love to hear your answer to this question.